Isaiah Stewart: Personal life

 Stewart's father Dela Stewart, who is a native of Jamaica, immigrated to the United States in the early 1970s for farm work.
 Later on, he moved to New York, where he met Stewart's mother Shameka Holloway and began working in construction.
 Stewart's paternal grandfather, who was a Jamaican fisherman and farmer, stood 6 ft 9 in.
-Stewart has worn the number 33 basketball jersey in honor of Jamaican former National Basketball Association (NBA) player Patrick Ewing.
+Stewart has worn the number 33 in honor of Jamaican-American former player Patrick Ewing.
+Stewart has one son, Rafa Naryan Stewart (born July 24, 2024), with his wife, Kiley Stewart.